 In addition to the regular admissions requirements listed above, all students that seek admission to any program designated as being an adult delivery program must fulfill the following requirements.
 Adult delivery programs are defined as those whose regular mode of delivery has less than the equivalent of 14 hours of contact per credit hour in its standard class schedule.
 This would include all of the programs offered in our adult degree format.

-Concordia selects students who present the most competitive applications and who we consider most likely to be successful, contributing members of the Concordia community and to graduate.
-To reach admission decisions, Concordia evaluates all candidates in a comprehensive way using the following criteria.
+Concordia selects students who we consider most likely to be successful, contributing members of the Concordia community and to graduate.
+Required Materials